alexjustesen/speedtest-tracker-docs/getting-started/installation.md

 MariaDB/MySQL and PostgreSQL instructions assumes you have a database instance that already exists.
 {% endhint %}

+{% hint style="info" %}
+In case you want to make sure that your ssl certs are kept between stops and starts make sure that you map /etc/ssl/web to make it persistent
+{% endhint %}

 {% tabs %}
 {% tab title="Docker (Sqlite)" %}
 ```bash